Embedding Distance: Linear Algebra Applied to Prompt Variation

 How to Use the Visualizer

-1. Compare prompt variants before A/B testing — if cosine similarity is 0.97, you do not need to A/B test; the outputs will be near-identical.
-If it is 0.6, you have a meaningful variant worth testing.
+- Compare prompt variants before A/B testing: if cosine similarity is 0.97, you do not need to A/B test.
+The outputs will be nearly the same.
+If it is 0.6, you have a real difference worth testing.

-2. Diagnose surprising output changes — if a small wording edit broke production, paste the before and after.
-The cosine similarity will tell you whether the model genuinely sees them as different.
+- Diagnose surprising output changes: if a small wording edit broke production, paste both versions.
+The cosine similarity will show you whether the model really sees them as different.

-3. Engineer prompt minimization — find the shortest prompt that has high cosine similarity to your full prompt.
-That is your compressed prompt with minimal information loss.
+- Engineer prompt minimization: find the shortest prompt that still has high cosine similarity to your full prompt.
+That is your compressed prompt with the least information lost.

 From Visualization to Engineering

-The free Visualizer reads the surface — it gives you cosine similarity and a semantic narrative.
-The paid service goes deeper: actual attention-head analysis on your real model, embedding-space probing of your task distribution, SVD-based LoRA fine-tuning calibrated to the directions that matter for your workload.
-When prompt-tuning has plateaued and you need to change the model itself, this is the layer of intervention.
+The free Visualizer reads the surface.
+It gives you cosine similarity and a plain description of what changed.
+The paid service goes deeper: real attention-head analysis on your model, probing the embedding space for your tasks, and SVD-based LoRA fine-tuning aimed at the directions that matter for your work.
+When prompt tuning has stopped helping and you need to change the model itself, this is where you go.

 Compare Two Prompts in Embedding Space